January 28, 2019 Surf Forecast

 Surf heights are forecast heights of the face, or front, of waves.
 The surf forecast is based on the significant wave height, the average height of the one third largest waves, at the locations of the largest breakers.
 Some waves may be more than twice as high as the significant wave height.
 Expect to encounter rip currents in or near any surf zone.

-Surf: Waist high N ground swell for the morning with occasional chest high sets.
-This builds in the afternoon with sets up to shoulder high.
+Surf: Chest to head high NNE medium period swell for the morning.
+The surf builds from the NNE in the afternoon with sets up to 1-2′ overhead high.

-Conditions: Light sideshore texture in the morning with E winds 10-15mph.
-Sideshore texture/chop conditions for the afternoon with the winds shifting to the ENE.
+Conditions: Light sideshore texture in the morning with ENE winds 10-15mph.
+Choppy/disorganized conditions for the afternoon with the winds shifting NE 15-20mph.

-Conditions: Clean in the morning with NNE winds less than 5mph.
-Bumpy/semi bumpy conditions for the afternoon with the winds shifting NNW 5-10mph.
+Conditions: Clean in the morning with NNE winds 15-20mph.
+Semi clean/textured conditions for the afternoon as the winds increase to 25-30mph.

-Surf: Knee to waist high N medium period swell in the morning builds in the afternoon with occasional sets up to chest high.
+Surf: Chest to shoulder high NNE medium period swell in the morning builds for the afternoon with occasional sets up to head high.

 **Click directly on the images below to make them larger.
 Charts include: Maui County projected winds, tides, swell direction & period and expected wave heights.**